 It occurs more often in men aged 20 to 50, particularly agricultural workers such as coffee growers in Colombia, Venezuela, and Brazil.
-About 5 to 10% of cases occur in younger people (both sexes).
-It occurs only in parts of South and Central America (particularly Brazil), where an estimated 10 million people are infected.
+It occurs only in parts of South and Central America.

 Most people who inhale the spores develop an infection that causes no symptoms.
 Symptoms, if they occur, usually develop months to years after the initial exposure.

-Paracoccidioidomycosis, if it develops, usually resembles pneumonia, causing a cough, fever, shortness of breath, and difficulty breathing, and may resolve on its own.
+Paracoccidioidomycosis, if it develops, usually resembles pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+Pneumonia is one of the most common causes of death worldwide.
+The most common symptom of... read more , causing a cough, fever, shortness of breath, and difficulty breathing, and may resolve on its own.

 Some people with paracoccidioidomycosis develop a chronic lung disorder, which causes scarring (fibrosis) and widespread damage in the lungs (emphysema).

-When paracoccidioidomycosis occurs in younger people or in people with HIV infection or AIDS, the infection is more aggressive.
+When paracoccidioidomycosis occurs in people under age 30 years or in people with HIV infection or AIDS, it is more aggressive.
 It spreads widely, including to the bone marrow and other organs.
 People have a fever and lose weight.
 The lymph nodes, liver, and spleen enlarge, and anemia develops.

-The antifungal drug itraconazole, given by mouth, is the treatment of choice for paracoccidioidomycosis.
+The antifungal medication itraconazole, given by mouth, is the treatment of choice for paracoccidioidomycosis.

-Trimethoprim/sulfamethoxazole is an alternative, but people must take it much longer (for example, for up to 5 years) than itraconazole (for example, for 6 to 12 months).
+Trimethoprim/sulfamethoxazole (sulfamethoxazole/trimethoprim, SMX-TMP, cotrimoxazole) is an alternative, but people must take it much longer (for example, for up to 5 years) than itraconazole (for example, for 6 to 12 months).

 Amphotericin B is also effective, but because of its side effects, it is reserved for very severe cases.